elcorto/docwatch/README.md

 Error handling
 ==============

-All `pandoc` and LaTeX errors are logged to `logfile`.
+When you start `docwatch`, build errors are dumped to the terminal and we exit.
+Once the initial build passed and your editor is open, all further (`pandoc` and LaTeX) errors are logged to `logfile`, else the terminal error log would mess up editors such as `vim`.

 Therefore, when you change something in `foo.md`, save the file, but the PDF is not being rebuilt, then you probably made a (LaTeX) mistake, which made the `pandoc` command fail.
 Then look into `logfile`.
 Check the time stamp in `logfile` to make sure the error is related to the last change to the source file.

 File formats
 ============